-Lunch Boxes

-Please make sure the children lunch boxes are packed with a healthy lunch.
+Lunch Boxes - packed with a healthy choice lunch.
 As we emphasise good eating habits, we ask that lunch consists of an appropriate lunch meal (sandwich or wrap) and one or two other healthy items (e.g. fruit, yoghurt, cheese etc.).
 We encourage families to adopt Trash Free Lunchboxes.
 By choosing products that have less packaging, we help to minimize rubbish for landfill.
 Food Scraps are used for our worms and chickens.
 Please refrain from sending chips, chocolates, lollies, and other party foods.
 As we have children with life threatening allergies, we are an allergy aware school.
 Parents will be notified of specific allergies if they are an issue for your class.